Finding a job

 Regulated occupations and trades

-Regulated occupations and trades require registration with a professional regulatory organization to ensure workers meet standards of practice.
+Regulated occupations and trades require recognition by professional regulatory organization or trade organization to ensure workers meet standards of practice.